Thursday, 11 December 2008

 In general it’s difficult to secure a teaching job before you arrive here, but not impossible.
 You might try contacting schools before you arrive, and can find a list of schools in The Little Black Book of English Institutes in Peru.
 Keep in mind that only institutes are mentioned in the link above.
 If you're a qualified teacher and interested in primary or secondary schools, try IBO or TES.

 Nowadays there are many places that need online teachers.
 Usually you will be a conversation teacher, but there are other positions available, such as assisting with writing.
-Pay varies, but is around 10USD an hour.
-Here are some places to look at.
+Pay varies, but is around $10 an hour.
 You can find more info at Teaching Online.

 Getting Teaching Work